sajjadhossainshohag/laravel-paystack/README.md

 The customer arrives on the site of the payment provider and gets to choose a payment method.
 All steps necessary to pay the order are taken care of by the payment provider.

 ### 3. The customer gets redirected back to your site
 After having paid the order the customer is redirected back.
-In the redirection request to the shop-site some values are returned.
+In the redirection request to the shop site, some values are returned.
 The values are usually the order id, a payment result and a hash.

 The hash is calculated out of some of the fields returned and a secret non-public value.
 This hash is used to verify if the request is valid and comes from the payment provider.
 It is paramount that this hash is thoroughly checked.

 ## Usage

-Open your .env file and add your public key, secret key, merchant email and payment url like so:
+Open your .env file and add your public key, secret key, merchant email, and payment URL like so:

 ```php
 PAYSTACK_PUBLIC_KEY=xxxxxxxxxxxxx